 But let’s be clear here — you do have to pay them.
 According to the Consumer Financial Protection Bureau, medical debt is the most common type of debt collection found on consumers’ credit reports.

 If you get slapped with a big hospital or doctor’s bill, make sure you follow these steps.

 One reason why medical care is so expensive?
 The system is kind of a mess and they make a lot of billing mistakes.

-According to the Medical Billing Advocates of America, eight in 10 hospital bills include mistakes.
 Some of the most common include charges for services you didn’t receive and medications you never took.
 If you have an extended hospital stay, sometimes you’ll get charged a full day’s room rate even if you check out in the morning.

 Work out an interest-free payment plan

 One thing I learned when I was dealing with a huge hospital bill is that interest-free payment plans exist, but “it’s often written in the fine print on the statement,” says Marcy Quattrochi, manager of Financial Counseling at NorthShore University HealthSystem.

 Depending on the hospital or doctor’s office, the amount you pay each month may be negotiable.
 They’ll start out with a number that may be too much for you.
 Don’t be afraid to talk them down.